ronnieholm/Bugfree.SharePoint.Analyzer/README.md

-Instead of running multiple queries against the SharePoint API directly, this project contains a skeleton exporter/importer to project SharePoint's hierarchical metadata model onto a relational read model stored in SQL database (via an intermediate XML read model).
-Using standard database tools and techniques, most queries can be answered in a matter of seconds.
+Instead of running multiple queries against the SharePoint API directly, this project contains a skeleton exporter/importer to project SharePoint's hierarchical metadata model onto a relational read model stored in a SQL database (via an intermediate XML read model).
+Using standard database tools and techniques, most queries can then be answered in a matter of seconds.

 Writing the export/import logic ourselves has the added benefit of providing feedback on the source platform and help better understand why the results come out the way they do.

-In communicating answers to questions, tabular results may suffice.
+In communicating answers to questions like the ones above, tabular output may suffice.
 Alternatively, PowerBI visualization on the basis of parameterized SQL queries may come in handy.

 ## How to compile

-In order to compile the exporter, first grab a copy of Microsoft.SharePoint.dll from a SharePoint 2007 server and place it in the libs folder.
-License restrictions preclude the redistribution of the server-side library.
+In order to compile the exporter, first grab a copy of Microsoft.SharePoint.dll from a SharePoint 2007 server and place it in the lib folder.
+License restrictions preclude the redistribution of this Microsoft server-side library.

 Because of the importer's use of the [FSharp.Data.SqlClient](http://fsprojects.github.io/FSharp.Data.SqlClient)